aspose-total/Aspose.Total-Products/total/en/cpp/conversion/potm-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POTM to XLSB via C++ or Online App" h2="POTM  to XLSB File Conversion via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert POTM to XLSB?</h2>

+The Portable Office Document (.potm) file format is a Microsoft Office Open XML format used for PowerPoint presentations.
+It is a combination of XML markup, binary files, and media resources.
+The XLSB (Excel Binary) file format is a Microsoft Excel file format used to store spreadsheet data.
+It is a binary file format that stores data in binary form and is used to improve the performance of the application.
+Converting POTM to XLSB is beneficial as it allows users to open the file in Microsoft Excel, which is a widely used spreadsheet application.

+<h2>How Aspose.Total Helps for POTM to XLSB Conversion?</h2>

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert POTM file to XLSB within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export POTM to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to XLSB.
+Aspose.Total for C++ is a suite of APIs that enables developers to create, manipulate, and convert various file formats within C++ applications.
+It includes APIs for manipulating documents, images, emails, and other file formats.
+By using Aspose.Total for C++, you can convert POTM file to XLSB within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, you can export POTM to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, you can convert HTML to XLSB.
+Aspose.Total for C++ is a comprehensive suite of APIs that makes it easy to convert POTM to XLSB within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}